davtsang/TsangPS/README.md

 	5 : synthesis

-The Diffuclty is 1-3, which specifies the number of $\bigstar$ symbols to indicate difficulty
+The Difficulty is 1-3, which specifies the number of $\bigstar$ symbols to indicate difficulty

 If the EXAM argument is set to 1, the past exam indicator will appear.